aacitelli/aacitelli/README.md

 - 🔭 I’m currently developing 3D printing procedures for the [Ohio State Center for Design & Manufacturing Excellence](https://cdme.osu.edu/) and leading software development for Ohio State's Underwater Robotics Team ([@osu-uwrt](http://github.com/osu-uwrt)) while progressing through courses.
 - 📫 You can reach me at andenacitelli@gmail.com.
 I should get back to you within a day or two.
 - 💬 Ask me about anything!
 I would love to have a chat with you about anything and everything, work related or not.
-- ⚡ Outside of work, I love to play guitar, cook, and run.
+- ⚡ Outside of work, I love to blog ([here](https://andenacitelli.medium.com/)), play guitar, cook, and run.

 <!--
 Here's some GitHub stats because numbers are cool: